 Q: 5.
 What is your criteria for acceptance?

 A: All students are screened as part of the application process.
 Pre-kindergarteners attend a visitation session with the teachers on the scheduled testing day for Kindergarten through 7th grade.
 Those students performing at or above grade level are considered for enrollment.
 All academic and behavioral records will be reviewed during the application process.
 The priority of acceptance as outlined in our Parent/Student Handbook is as follows: younger siblings of current students; registered members of Sacred Heart of Jesus Parish; children of Sacred Heart of Jesus School alumni; Catholic families who do not have a school within their Church parish; other Catholic families with permission of their pastor; non-Catholics if room is available.

 Q: 6.
 How do I apply for enrollment?

 A: Sacred Heart utilizes an online application process.
 Click here to begin the process.
 Applications are submitted with a copy of the student’s birth certificate, social security card, immunization record, baptismal certificate, results of educational/psychological testing, and academic records.

 Q: 7.
 What are your tuition and fees?

-A: Fees for the upcoming school year are determined in January prior to our Open House.
-The fees for the 2015-2016 school year are as follows: $50.00 application fee (submitted with the initial application); $400 annual registration fee (per student due at official registration); $510 one-time family endowment fee (due at official registration); $5,100 to $5,600 annual tuition.
+A: Fees for the upcoming school year are determined in January prior to our Regular Admissions Open House.
+The application fee for the 2024-25 school year is $125 (submitted with the initial application).
+Click here for 2024-2025 tuition and fee information.

 Q: 8.
 What are my payment options for tuition?